 The Walton Centre Neuro-Oncology team provide a dedicated surgical oncology service for patients diagnosed with brain and central nervous system tumours.

-We are a well-integrated, dedicated multidisciplinary team who are passionate about improving outcomes for patients with brain tumours and their loved ones.
+A multidisciplinary team including neurosurgeons, oncologists, clinical nurse specialists and the Palliative Care Team, specialise in treating all types of brain tumours.
+The team is passionate about improving outcomes for patients with brain tumours and their loved ones.

 The Neuro-Oncology service at The Walton Centre treats over 500 new patients per year treating all types of brain tumours, including:

-- Surgery is usually the first line of attack for treating brain tumors.
+- Surgery is usually the first line treatment for brain tumors.
 Tumours are removed to the maximal extent using advanced equipment such as image-guidance systems, neurophysiological monitoring, intra-operative ultrasound and immunofluorosence-guided surgery.
 The Walton Centre is also one of three providers nationally with intraoperative MRI, which improve patient outcomes, reduces the need for repeated surgery and reduces infection risk.